Teddy Grahams

 Teddy Grahams are bear-shaped graham cracker snacks created by Nabisco.
 Introduced in 1988, Teddy Grahams come in two distinct shapes: bear with arms up and legs closed, and bears with legs open and arms down.
-When first introduced, Teddy Grahams were available in honey, cinnamon, and chocolate flavors.
-Since then, they have added chocolatey chip as one of the four main varieties.
-They also had vanilla, banana, birthday cake, mixed berry, strawberry banana, and apple flavors but they have been discontinued.
+When introduced, Teddy Grahams were available in honey, cinnamon, and chocolate flavors.
+Since then, they have added chocolate chip as one of the main varieties, with strawberry joining the lineup in 2025.
+Previously they have also offered vanilla, banana, birthday cake, mixed berry, strawberry banana, and apple flavors but they have since been discontinued.

 Nabisco has also put out various other products under the Teddy Grahams brand, including various Disney character shaped grahams.

 Nutrition

 In a 1992 New York Times article, Eating Well, Marian Burros pointed out that Teddy Grahams use more bleached flour than actual whole wheat graham flour.
 Nabisco later increased the amount of whole grain flour used in the snack.

 History

-Teddy Grahams sold more than $150 million worth in its first year.
-It was "the biggest new-product success in the industry in more than 25 years.
-It became the third-best-selling cookie, after Chips Ahoy! and the market leader, Oreo, both from Nabisco.
+Teddy Grahams sold more than $150 million worth of products in its first year.
+It was the biggest new product success in the industry in more than 25 years.
+It became the third best selling cookie from Nabisco, after Chips Ahoy! and Oreo.